Author

 Non-edible products might witness reduced effectiveness or stability.
 Again, the extent of this reduction depends on the type of product, its storage conditions, and the specific ingredients used.

 While the expiry date is an important guideline, it does not automatically mean that a product becomes harmful after this date.
 However, continuous usage of expired products isn’t advisable as their efficacy and safety cannot be assured.
+This makes expiry date checks not only a matter of product quality but also of consumer health and safety.
+For manufacturers, clear expiry labeling also helps reduce liability risks, prevent product recalls, and maintain transparency with end consumers.

 Can Expired Products Still Be Used?